dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 }
 ```

-Back in the XAML file, the `Slider` and `Button` tags need to include attributes for the `ValueChanged` and `Clicked` events that reference these handlers:
+Back in the XAML file, the <xref:Microsoft.Maui.Controls.Slider> and `Button` tags need to include attributes for the `ValueChanged` and `Clicked` events that reference these handlers:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"